Abayomiokojie/stroke-prediction/README.md

 This project has as goal to analyze and visualize the stroke prediction dataset to obtain a target model of individuals most at risk of suffering from a stroke to develop effective preventative measures/campaigns to reduce the prevalence of stroke.

 ### Business Problem
 We are a group of data scientists concerned about the high mortality and disability associated with stroke.
 In Canada, it is the third leading cause of death and the tenth largest contributor to disability-adjusted life years (the number of years lost due to ill health, disability, or early death)(1).
 It impacts health system costs, the workforce, and society.

 Our job is to characterize individuals at the highest risk of stroke based on demographic and risk factors.
 This profile will enable the identification of the target population that could benefit from health prevention campaigns, as well as marketing campaigns with industries that develop products associated with health, fitness, and healthy food.

 We worked with the Stroke Prediction Dataset ((it is possible, insert the link here), which is public through kaggle.
 It consists of 5.110 observations with 11 attributes between demographic  and possible risk factors like health comorbidities and lifestyle information, including the variable ‘stroke’ which is  1 if the patient had a stroke or 0 if not.

 After a preliminary analysis of the dataset we classify the attributes (columns)  in four big groups defined as:
-Immutable demographic characteristics: Demographic characteristics that are not changeable like gender and age.
+- Immutable demographic characteristics: Demographic characteristics that are not changeable like gender and age.
-Mutable demographic characteristics: Demographic characteristics that are potentially changeable like marital status, work and residence type.
+- Mutable demographic characteristics: Demographic characteristics that are potentially changeable like marital status, work and residence type.
-Immutable Risk: aspects related to the individual that could be related with major risk of stroke and  are not alterable like  chronic comorbidities: heart disease and  hypertension.
+- Immutable Risk: aspects related to the individual that could be related with major risk of stroke and  are not alterable like  chronic comorbidities: heart disease and  hypertension.
-Mutable Risk Factors: aspects related to the individual lifestyle that could be related with major risk of stroke and  are alterable like  average glucose level, body mass index and smoking status.
+- Mutable Risk Factors: aspects related to the individual lifestyle that could be related with major risk of stroke and  are alterable like  average glucose level, body mass index and smoking status.

 #### Name of Columns:
- - id: unique identifier
+1) id: unique identifier
-- stroke: 1 if the patient had a stroke or 0 if not

-##### Immutable demographic characteristics:
-- gender: "Male", "Female" or "Other"
+2) gender: "Male", "Female" or "Other"
-- age: age of the patient
+3) age: age of the patient

-##### Mutable demographic characteristics:
- - ever_married: "No" or "Yes"
- - work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
- - Residence_type: "Rural" or "Urban"

-##### Immutable Risk Factors:
- - hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
+4) hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
-- heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease
+5) heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease

-##### Mutable Risk Factors:
+6) ever_married: "No" or "Yes"
+7) work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
+8) Residence_type: "Rural" or "Urban"
-- avg_glucose_level: average glucose level in blood
+9) avg_glucose_level: average glucose level in blood
--  bmi: body mass index
+10) bmi: body mass index
--  smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"
+11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
+12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

 ## METHODOLOGY
-### CHOSEN DATASET: Stroke Prediction Dataset

 ### DATASET CLEANING:
 Exploration of  Types of data in the dataset to standardize it.
 Handle missing values, removing inconsistencies and ensuring data readiness.